Jules-Isaïe Benoît Livernois

-Jules-Isaïe Benoît (October 22, 1830 – October 11, 1865) was a businessman and photographer from Lower Canada.
+Jules-Isaïe Benoît Livernois (October 22, 1830 – October 11, 1865) was a businessman and photographer from Lower Canada.

 Jules-Isaïe Benoît, who was commonly known by the surname of Livernois, is important to Canadian history for his contributions and development of the photography industry in Quebec.
-His careful and highly skilled treatment of his craft preserved many aspects of cultural history in 19th century Quebec.
+Benoît's Livernois studio opened in 1854 and was operated by multiple generations of the Livernois family until its closure in 1979.
+His careful and highly skilled treatment of his craft preserved many aspects of cultural history in 19th century Quebec City.

+Livernois studios was founded on Rue Saint-Jean in Quebec City, and at the time specialized in daguerreotype portraits and, later, cartes-des-visites.
+Following significant success, two more studios were opened and Livernois began also photographing French Canadian historical artifacts and monuments.
+Livernois died of tuberculosis in 1865 at the age of 34.

 Photographer family

 His wife and business partner, Élise L'Heureux, was also a prominent photographer.
-One of their six children, son Jules-Ernest (commonly known as Jules-Ernest Livernois, born 1851), followed in his parents' footsteps, traveling throughout Quebec taking landscape photos and outdoor group portraits.
+One of their six children, son Jules-Ernest (commonly known as Jules-Ernest Livernois, born 1851), followed in his parents' footsteps, traveling throughout Quebec taking landscape photos and outdoor group portraits. in 1874, Jules-Ernest took over the photography business his parents started twenty years prior.
 In 1989, Jules-Ernest was one of four 19th-century Canadian photographers to be commemorated in the Canadian Photography series, marking the 150th anniversary of the first photograph taken in Canada, with a postage stamp issued by Canada Post.